Skip to content

 5. Sequence diagrams (Mermaid)

-Additional sequence diagrams for connect, device discovery, and state change propagation are available in docs/sequence_diagrams.md.
+Additional sequence diagrams for connect, device discovery, and state change propagation are available in architecture/sequence_diagrams.md.

 Read value via XML-RPC